How to Plan Your Trip in Order to Save Money, Stay Safe, and Have a Good Time

 - Travel guides like Lonely Planet or Let’s Go or Le Routard can help you with other destination-specific cost-saving tips

 Throughout your trip, you might want to stay in touch with friends and family, or to communicate with your travel companion(s) or friends you meet during your trip.
-You’ll therefore need to think ahead about the most cost-effective way to stay in touch with those around you.
+You’ll therefore need to think ahead about the most cost-effective way to stay in touch with those around you when you plan your trip.

 The first thing you need to do is to anticipate how often and with whom you’ll need to stay in touch.
 For example, if your need is sporadic, then using the WiFi back at your lodging at night might be sufficient for you.
 In which case you’ll just need to make sure you book places that have free WiFi, and you won’t need to make any additional expenditure.